dtarnowski16/protocols/zeiss_scope.md

   - 102 color camera - used for transmitted light imaging, mirror is pushed in

 #### Fluorescence:
 Top left indicates which fluorescent cubes are in use.
-This information can also be located...
+This information can also be located on the SYCOP or on the software interface.
 You may also switch between fluorescent cubes here.
 Position #4 is left empty as a bright field option to be used during fluorescent imaging.

 #### Scope Base: